Middendorf Contracting, Inc.

 • Interior trim touchups and hardware installation

-• Any site-specific items (driveway, landscaping, decks) are completed at this stage.
+• Site items (driveway, landscaping, decks) completed as needed

-• Once everything passes, the local authority issues a Certificate of Occupancy.
+• After passing, the local authority issues the Certificate of Occupancy.

-• We handle: inspection scheduling and any required corrections.
+• We schedule inspections and coordinate any required corrections.

-• Conduct a detailed walkthrough with the homeowner to identify any remaining items (the punchlist).
+• Detailed walkthrough to identify remaining items (punchlist).

 • We complete punchlist items promptly and verify quality.

-• You’ll receive: owner manuals, warranty information, and care tips.
+• You receive manuals, warranty info, and care tips.

-• Move in!
-We provide information on items covered under the manufacturer's warranty and will also complete any service items for up to 1 year.
+• Move in — we’ll guide you on manufacturer warranty coverage and complete service items for up to 1 year.

-• Most modular homes are completed in 5-6 months from start to finish.
+Most modular homes are completed in 5–6 months from start to finish, with fewer weather-related delays.

 gala1a.jpg gala1b.jpg